Best shaving techniques to avoid skin trauma, irritation, and shaving burn

 Use a quality shaving cream or shaving soap:

 Apply a generous amount of shaving cream or gel to create a protective layer between the razor and your skin.
 Look for products that are suitable for your skin and hair type that will provide good lubrication.
 You are looking for a slick cream or soap to provide maximum lubrication.
 It can be oil based or water based.
 I talk more about this subject at the bottom of this blog.
-Re-apply shaving cream on your face during your shave...avoid shaving where the foam has been previously removed from a shave stroke.
+Re-apply shaving cream to your face during your shave...avoid shaving where the foam has been previously removed from a shave stroke.
+We offer a quality shaving soap custom made for us to maximize glide and provide a clean and comfortable shave.

 Use a shaving brush: